otaheri/GRAB/README.md

 ## Getting started
 In order to use the GRAB dataset please follow carefully the steps below, in this exact order:

-- Download the grab dataset (ZIP files) from [this website](http://grab.is.tue.mpg.de).
+- Download the GRAB dataset (ZIP files) from [this website](http://grab.is.tue.mpg.de).
 Please do NOT unzip the files yet.
 - Organize the ZIP files in the following folder structure.
 Our [script](http://comming.soon) can help you automate this.
 ```bash
     GRAB